MvRens/PettingZoo/README.md

  5. Support for exporting and importing [Tapeti.Cmd](https://github.com/MvRens/Tapeti.Cmd) compatible single-file JSON

 ## Builds
 Builds are automatically run using AppVeyor.
-Release versions are available as a [GitHub release](https://github.com/MvRens/PettingZoo/releases) and include a ZIP file containing the executable and required files.
+Release versions are available as a [GitHub release](https://github.com/MvRens/PettingZoo/releases) and include a ZIP file containing the executable and required files for 64-bits Windows.

 Extract the ZIP file and run PettingZoo.exe to get started.